How-To Win Your Customers’ Attention with Video and Interactive Content

-By 2021, it is estimated that the average person will spend 100 minutes a day watching online videos.
+In 2021, it is estimated that the average person spends 100 minutes a day watching online videos.

 Not only is video versatile, engaging and easy to share across multiple platforms, it is the preferred way consumers want to connect with your brand.
 In today’s hyperactive online environment, attention spans are short.
 Consumers are much more likely to watch videos than read a blog post.
 Afterall, video is appealing and easy to digest, providing an escape from the overload and monotony of reading text online.

 For businesses, video speeds up the sales cycle, delivering a huge return on investment (ROI) by bringing your brand to life and capturing your customers’ attention like no other medium.
 Perhaps the best thing about video marketing is that creating videos is easy and cost-effective.
 With a comprehensive digital marketing strategy, video can address all stages of a buyer’s journey by creating a funnel effect that informs, educates and converts viewers into fans, subscribers, prospects, leads and customers.